Chinese Medicine Researcher Awarded Nobel Prize For Malaria Cure

-I was awakened to the amazing news yesterday that Tu Youyou was awarded this year’s Nobel Prize for Physiology or Medicine.
-This is the first time for a China-based scientist to win a Nobel Prize in any scientific category in history.
+Yesterday, Tu Youyou was awarded this year’s Nobel Prize for Physiology or Medicine.
+This is the first time a China-based scientist has won a Nobel Prize in any scientific category.

 The prize is a tribute to the discovery of a novel anti-malaria drug called artemisinin.
 For me the recognition is long overdue.
 As a biomedical scientist, I got to know the drug almost 20 years ago and felt the prestige it has won in the international biomedical community.
 For the most part, the drug has saved millions of lives around the world, especially in Africa.
 Second, the drug represents a chemical structure that was unknown existing before and thus provides insight to new molecules and new drug entities.